mnalis/ironseed_fpc/Documents/debug_notes.md

 ===============
 - system[index].notes

         system.notes & 1 - known (visible on map)

   When visiting new system, close enough neighbouring systems will become visible.

 - tempplan^[curplan].notes

         planet.notes & 1   b0 - ALL scans (1-5) complete
         planet.notes & 2   b1 - planet with contacts
         planet.notes & 4   b2 - scan1 finished (land)
         planet.notes & 8   b3 - scan2 finished (sea)
         planet.notes & 16  b4 - scan3 finished (air)
         planet.notes & 32  b5 - scan4 finished (life)
         planet.notes & 64  b6 - scan5 finished (anomalies)
         planet.notes & 128 b7 - (unused?)

                            b76543210
         planet.notes & 125 (01111101) - special- does event() depening on the system index. which means we need at least one scan completed for system event to happen. planet.notes & 254 (11111110) = 0  - "System: Scans".
 It actually shows planets NOT scanned completely!
         &2 AND &32 - Race name (so only if it has LIFE and was CONTACTED)

-        test: planet finished only land, sea, air has: tempplan^[curplan].notes = 28 (00011100),
+        - example : planet finished only land, sea, air has: tempplan^[curplan].notes = 28 (00011100),
-        after all scans completed, it becomes 125 (01111101) after we contact Void dwellers on planet, it becomes 127 (01111111)
+        - after all scans completed, it becomes 125 (01111101)
+        - after we contact Void dwellers on planet, it becomes 127 (01111111)